beppemiletto/HDS-Calibration-Manual/source/_chapters/glossary.rst

     MST
         Metatron Service Tool - The diagnostic tool provided by Metatron for HDS system

+    RF
+        Radio Frequency.
+Used in the context of the electromagnetic sources of noise that affect the electrical wiring and circuitry of the ECM, means the high frequency in the bands of Radio Broadcasting waves: mostly above 30 kHz up to 30 GHz.

     SOP
         Literally Start Of Production - is the project phase that conclude the development and start the exploitation in terms of production volumes generation.